 Enjoy the radiance of the dunes beneath a full moon with live music, ranger programs, and special guest presenters and artists.
 Full Moon Nights share the cultural legacy of Southern New Mexico and Northern Mexico, as well as the rich natural resources of White Sands National Monument.

-Full moon nights are offered on the night of the full moon from May through October.
+Full moon nights are offered on the night of the full moon from May through October. *Schedule is subject to change.
+Activities may be cancelled.

 Parking opens one hour before program start time.